dbj-data/dbj-dll-samples/readme.md

 ## How is this working?

-- one components is one DLL
+- one DBJ Component is one DLL
-- one component has one interface has one implementation
+- one component has one C struct that represents an interface that has one implementation
-- All dbj-components (DLLs) have the same def file.
+- All DBJ Components (DLLs) have the same def file.
   - This is it:
 ```
 EXPORTS